emerald/TEmPLE/docs/syntax/classical.rst

 An Emerald identifier is a non-empty sequence of letters, digits, and the character ``_``, beginning with a letter or ``_``.
 Identifiers are **case-insensitive**.
-Some identifiers are reserved as keywords; the rest name constants, variables, operations, parameters, and objects.
+Some identifiers are reserved as literals and keywords; the rest name constants, variables, operations, parameters, and objects.

-The reserved keywords are:
+The reserved identifiers are:

   * *Literals*: **false**, **nil**, **true**
   * *Keywords*: **const**, **end**, **object**, **var**